 Nazaré falls somewhere between a real-life, narrow-laned fishing village and a busy resort with a beach littered with frolicking families.
 You'll be greeted by the energetic applause of the surf, widows with rooms to rent, and big plates of percebes (barnacles).
-Relax in the Portuguese sun in a land of cork groves, eucalyptus trees, ladies in petticoats, and men who stow cigarettes and fishhooks in their stocking caps.
+Relax in the Portuguese sun in a land of eucalyptus and pine trees, ladies in petticoats, and men who stow cigarettes and fishhooks in their stocking caps.
 Wander the back streets for a fine look at Portuguese family-in-the-street life: Laundry flaps in the wind, kids play soccer, and fish sizzle over tiny curbside hibachis.
-While the town doesn't have any real "sights," a few worthy stops lay within easy day-trip distance: Batalha (for its monastery), the pilgrimage site at Fátima, and Alcobaça, home to Portugal's largest church (and saddest romance).
+While the town doesn't have any real "sights," a few worthy stops lay within easy day-trip distance: Batalha (for its monastery), the pilgrimage site at Fátima, Tomar (for its Knights Templar castle), and Alcobaça, home to Portugal's largest church (and saddest romance).